-Let’s all agree, the seasonal segue between summer and fall is one of the best times of the year.
+We can all be in agreeance that the seasonal segue between summer and fall is one of the best times of the year.
 Temperatures taper off, but we’re not reaching for our second (or third) layers to ward off the chill just yet.
-The pressure to pack everything into the summer months has dwindled, and, with back-to-school and work routines picking up, free time during our evenings and weekends become all the more valuable.
-It’s a great time to seek out spots off the beaten path for a moment or two of quiet, and there are plenty of spots in and around Buffalo perfect for doing so.
+The pressure to pack everything into the summer months has dwindled, and with back-to-school and work routines picking up, free time during our evenings and weekends become all the more valuable.
+It’s a great time to seek out spots off the beaten path for a moment or two of peace and quiet.
+There are plenty of spots in and around Buffalo perfect for doing so.

 1. Silo City

-At once both haunting and magnificent, Silo City boasts lush natural beauty framed against a dramatic backdrop of towering industrial relics.
+Both haunting and magnificent, Silo City boasts lush natural beauty framed against a dramatic backdrop of towering industrial relics.
 A flower-lined pond attracts bees and butterflies, and a short venture along the nearby paths allows for striking views of the old grain silos.
-Nearby restaurant and cantina Duende is an oasis tucked away among the juxtaposition of old machinery and new growth—great for a quick bite, especially if you go with a group.
+Nearby restaurant and cantina, Duende is an oasis tucked away among the juxtaposition of old machinery and new growth—great for a quick bite.

 2. Blue Sky Mausoleum

-Nestled in the rolling hills of Buffalo’s Forest Lawn Cemetery, the Blue Sky Mausoleum was commissioned by Darwin Martin, designed by Frank Lloyd Wright and finally built in 2004.
-Its inverted design features 24 crypts laid out like steps down to a pond below, and there are a couple benches next to the monument’s central obelisk to sit and take in your stately surroundings.
-It’s especially gorgeous when fall foliage is in full effect.
+Nestled within the rolling hills of Buffalo’s Forest Lawn Cemetery, the Blue Sky Mausoleum was commissioned by Darwin Martin, designed by Frank Lloyd Wright, and finally built in 2004.
+Its inverted design features 24 crypts laid out like steps leading down to a pond below.
+There are a couple benches next to the monument’s central obelisk to sit and take in your stately surroundings.
+It’s especially gorgeous when fall foliage is in full effect!

 Perhaps millennials aren’t buying houses, but they are buying house plants.
 Lots of them.
-And Knox Farm State Park’s latest addition caters perfectly to a demographic as careful about their Instagram aesthetic as they are about their potted green companions.
-Housed in the Knox Farm carriage house in the heart of the sprawling state park, the Plant Shack is a sweet spot to pick up a gift, add to your flourishing succulent collection or feel inspired to start your own leafy sanctuary at home.
+This addition to Main Street caters perfectly to a demographic as careful about their Instagram aesthetic as they are about their potted green companions.
+The Plant Shack is a sweet spot to pick up a gift, add to your flourishing succulent collection, or feel inspired to start your own leafy sanctuary at home.

 4. Unitarian Universalist Church